 Apart from the pressure of staying true to a text with so much cultural significance, Dante’s ‘Inferno’ is written in terza rima, a rhyme scheme that is very difficult to translate into US English.

 How easy is it to translate other poems?

 All poetry presents certain challenges for translators.
 Should you be more faithful to the rhythm or the vocabulary?
 Our In-house German Translator Silke Luehrmann states, “Poetry translation may be an extreme case, but it highlights many of the challenges inherent in any form of translation.
 For example, translation and other language-related services are generally charged and paid on a per-word basis – yet translating two words can sometimes take far longer than ten pages.”

-Burton Raffel dedicated an entire book to the subject: ‘The Art of Translating Poetry’.
+Burton Raffel dedicated an entire book to the subject: ‘The Art of Translating Poetry.
 It points out that the unique nature of languages presents challenges for any translator, but especially one of poetry.
 All languages have different: sounds, literary history, and syntactical structures.

-Translation is often an art, and what better way to express your linguistic prowess than through the medium of poetry?
+To end on a positive note, most translators welcome the opportunity to translate poetry.
+The translation is often an art, and what better way to express your linguistic prowess than through the medium of poetry?